 Disney's Frank and Ollie premieres at the Cleveland Film Festival.
 A documentary about the

-lives and careers of legendary Disney animators, Frank Thomas and Ollie Johnston, it is made by Thomas’s son,
+lives and careers of legendary Disney animators, Frank Thomas and Ollie Johnston, it is directed and writen by

 The 12th Annual Walt Disney World's Happy Easter Parade,

 hosted by Regis Philben and Joan Lunden, airs on television.

 Disney's House of Mouse debuts the episode "Thanks to Minnie."